-The Chordoma Foundation is proud to support this trial with a $300,000 research grant, made possible by the contributions of many in the chordoma community.
+The Chordoma Foundation is proud to support this clinical trial with a $300,000 research grant, made possible by the contributions of many in the chordoma community.
 It represents the culmination of research the Foundation has supported in Dr. Lim’s lab since 2011.
 We are grateful to everyone whose generosity and persistence over that time has helped bring this trial to fruition.

 Rationale for the trial

 As the body’s primary defense mechanism against disease, part of the job of the immune system is to find and destroy diseased cells, including cancer cells.
 However, cancer cells often find ways to avoid being killed by the immune system, and when this happens a tumor can grow unchecked.

 There are several ways cancers cells can escape attack by the immune system.
 One common way is by producing proteins called “immune checkpoint” molecules, which deactivate the immune system’s cancer-killing T cells.
 On normal, healthy cells, immune checkpoint molecules protect them from being attacked by T cells.
 However, scientists now know that many cancers produce these checkpoint molecules, which act as brakes on the immune system.
 One checkpoint molecule that cancers commonly display is called PD-L1, which shuts down T cells by binding to a receptor called PD-1 on the T cell.